 The units acquired may be sold or rented to income-eligible persons at affordable rates, which means that the total housing costs for renters cannot exceed 30% of the household's monthly income, and for owners the total housing costs cannot exceed 35% of the household's monthly income.

 Another requirement of NSP grant is that all funds must be committed within an 18-month period.
-The 18-month period begins upon approval of the City's NSP plan by HUD; however, if any NSP grantee does not submit a plan for approval to HUD prior to December 1, 2008, the grantee will forfeit their grant.
+The 18-month period began upon approval of the City's NSP plan by HUD on March 9, 2009.